Little histories about Biron castle

 Meanwhile, his family, humiliated, was exiled.
 Charles-Armand, marshal of France, came back in king’s good books: he embellished Biron in 1725, but he seldom came in the castle!

 During the French Revolution, Armand-Louis, duke de Lauzun and de Biron, had a tragic fate.
-Hey, he was Marie-Antoinette’s beau Lauzun (″handsome Lauzun″)!
+He was Marie-Antoinette’s beau Lauzun (″handsome Lauzun″)!
 Her so-called lover…